Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 The Avia River valley, or Val do Avia, follows the course of the Avia River through the towns of Beade, Carballeda de Avia, Cenlle, Leiro, and part of Boborás, O Carballiño, Ribadavia and San Amaro.

 It’s covered with historic aristocratic houses, stone farmhouses, and monasteries that once held sway over the most prestigious vineyards in Ribeiro.
 At its height, over 80% of the Avia River valley’s slopes were covered with vines.
-In the northern part of the valley, vineyards are planted on terraced slopes.
+In the northern part of the valley, vines are still cultivated on terraces called socalcos.
+Vines are also planted on flat land on the valley floor, close to the Avia River.
 Further south, vineyards follow the river until it flows into the Miño River near Ribadavia.

 Val de Arnoia